gradosevic/ag-custom-admin/readme.txt

 == Description ==
 With this plugin You can hide or change unwanted items from admin and login page.
-You can easily change header or footer text, remove unwanted options like Screen options, Help options or Favorites dropdown menu.
+For example, You can easily change header or footer text, remove unwanted options like Screen options, Help options or Favorites dropdown menu.

 Here is the list of options: